besley/Slickflow/README.md

 Slickflow designer is a HTML5, JQuery, SVG based web designer.

-There are demo programs that you can find in WebDemo, WinformDeom project.
+There are demo programs that you can find in WebDemo, WinformDemo project.

-The project is under LGPL license, if you have any further inquery, please feel free to contact us: william.ligong@yahoo.com
+The project is under LGPL license, we also provide customers commercial license. if you have any further inquery, please feel free to contact us: william.ligong@yahoo.com